sherisumanthreddy/SDLC_2_Electron/1_Requirements/README.md

 * Individuals looking for fun activities.
 * Game lovers irrespective of their age group.
 * These games are played between students and even experts to check their logical thinking.
+* People of any economical background having a hobby of playing games

 ## What:
 * It provides multiple gaming options.